kupehtci/DOCUMENTATION/AI FOR VIDEOGAMES/Pathfinding.md

 ### Pathfinding

+Pathfinding is the technique used in videogames and other areas to find the best path from a point A to a point B.

+Firstly we need to define a group of pieces to calculate the path and the best way to do this is to convert a 3D field into a 2D grid, in order to calculate the pathfinding algorithms calculating distances between two cells within the grid.

+This "celling" algorithms when use irregular or non-polygonal boundaries to fill close regions are known as <span style="color:#ff7518;">"flood-fill"</span> or  <span style="color:#ff7518;">"bushfire"</span> algorithms.

 In order to find the best path , the intention is to visit all nodes following a certain algorithm and to find the best nodes to reach the `target` the best way is to calculate the :

 * g cost: total cost from the initial node to the node evaluated
-* heuristic cost: an absolute minimum <span style="color:orange;">estimated distance</span> cost to reach the target from the evaluated target.
+* heuristic cost: an absolute minimum <span style="color:orange;">estimated distance</span> cost to reach the target from the evaluated target [^1].

 And using this cost and tending to minimize $f(n) = g(n) + h(n)$ to search the best path.

 ## DIJKSTRA ALGORITHM